+This programme is delivered full-time; in third level education this means 12- 16 hours of lectures per week.
 Portobello ensures scheduling of course timetables is considerate of students travel and accommodation arrangements, part-time working and study-life balance.
-The course timetable is condensed to be delivered with onsite and online classes 2-3 days per week over 2 semesters.
+The course timetable is condensed to be delivered with onsite classes 2-3 days per week over 2 semesters.
 Examinations are held at the end of each semester.
-Classes do not take place on a Friday and where possible, classes scheduled for Monday, are delivered online.

-Practical classes are delivered in a fully equipped PE studio with theory classes taking place in one of the many theory rooms within Portobello Institute.
-There is also a fully equipped gym with strength and conditioning equipment available for use as part of your course.
+There is a fully equipped gym with strength and conditioning equipment available for use as part of your course.

-The Difference between Blended, Full Time and Online with Webinars Delivery Modes
+The Difference between Blended Learning and Full Time Delivery Modes

-Full Time delivery offers you the opportunity to study with a more traditional schedule with lectures delivered on-site in Portobello during weekdays.
-Typically, those lectures are scheduled between Tuesday and Thursday.
-Monday’s lectures are delivered online, and lectures do not take place on Fridays.
+Full-Time delivery offers you the opportunity to study with a more traditional schedule with lectures delivered on-site in Portobello during weekdays.
+Typically, those lectures are generally scheduled between Tuesday and Thursday.
+Monday’s lectures are delivered online.

-Blended Learning is essentially the same, but the on-site lectures take place at the weekends.
+Blended Learning is essentially the same, with a blend of online and on-site lectures taking place at the weekends.
 This makes it easier for you to study while working full-time.
-It also makes studying a degree more accessible if you live outside of Dublin.
+It also makes studying for a degree more accessible if you live outside of Dublin.